Digital Menu for Restaurants: How to Create Your QR Menu and Sell More

 Not all customers know or want to scan a QR.
 Elderly people or customers without mobile data may feel excluded.

-Keep some physical menus available and offer your WiFi.
+Keep some physical menus available and offer your WiFi to customers.
 The digital menu is a complement, not a mandatory replacement.

 6